DBFA 300 Marriage, Family and Faith: Basic Worldviews

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 The evolving definitions of marriage and the family are among the most controversial social issues in America today.
-How Christians navigate the complexities of these issues matters greatly for both an eternal impact on individual families, but also as it pertains to societal impact regarding the direction of a nation.
-There is a need to understand the history and current landscape of these conflicting world-views and provide the foundations of a plan for the preservation of traditional Judeo-Christian values, as well as the well-being of the family.
+How Christians navigate the complexities of these issues matters greatly for both an eternal impact on individual families and as it pertains to societal impact regarding the direction of a nation.
+There is a need to understand the history and current landscape of these conflicting worldviews and provide the foundations of a plan for the preservation of traditional Judeo-Christian values, as well as the well-being of the family.

 No details available.